 It helps doctors diagnose, evaluate, and monitor prostate conditions, including prostate cancer.

-Why Do I Need a Prostate MRI?
+Why Might I Need a Prostate MRI?

 The most common cancer to affect males is prostate cancer.
 MRI can be used to: